 In October 2016 she sang the main role in the premiere of Carl Orff´s Die Kluge that was reviewed in Opernwelt magazine 12/2016.

-She has been involved with the Moravian Theatre in Olomouc since January 2015 where she performed as a soloist in the role of Líza (Kálmán: Countess Maritza) and Gilda (Verdi: Rigoletto), Queen of the Night (The Magic Flute, Mozart), Musette (La bohéme, Puccini) etc.
+She has been involved with the Moravian Theatre in Olomouc since January 2015 till this season where she performed as a soloist in the role of Líza (Kálmán: Countess Maritza) and Gilda (Verdi: Rigoletto), Queen of the Night (The Magic Flute, Mozart), Musette (La bohéme, Puccini) etc.

 In South Bohemian Theatre (České Budějovice- Budweis) she created all three roles in Ravel´s L´enfant et les sortilèges together: The Fire, the Princess and the Nightingale in May 2016.

 In September 2016 she performed in the U.S.A: Boston Odyssey Opera in the role of Xenie (Dvořák´s Dimitrij).
 It was internationally broadcasted on Sunday Nov.
 13, 2016 on WCRB radio station http://classicalwcrb.org/#stream/0

 Since season 2018/2019 she is involved with Staatstheater Saarbrücken where she is to create roles such as Violetta Valéry or Gounod´s Marguerite.